Bakers will love having this tried and true Slice and Bake Homemade Sugar Cookiec Recipe on hand!

 - 1 teaspoon vanilla

-- 1/2 teaspoon almond extract ( can use 1 teaspoon)
+- 1/2 teaspoon almond extract can substitute vanilla extract

 - 2 tablespoons vanilla instant pudding mix

 - 1 3/4 cups all-purpose flour